neoforged/Documentation/docs/items/tools.md

 ### Tags

-When creating a `Tier`, it is assigned a block tag containing blocks that need this tool (or a better one) to be broken.
+When creating a `Tier`, it is assigned a block [tag][tags] containing blocks that need this tool (or a better one) to be broken.
 For example, the `minecraft:needs_iron_tool` tag contains Diamond Ores (among others), and the `minecraft:needs_diamond_tool` tag contains blocks like Obsidian and Ancient Debris.

 You can reuse one of these tags for your tool if you're fine with that.
 For example, if we wanted our copper tools to just be more durable stone tools, we'd pass in `BlockTags.NEEDS_STONE_TOOL`.